Last September (2020), when Pinterest launched Story Pins, this is what they said with the announcement –

 - Publish your original content – there is no need to add links or content from other sites.

 - Plan your content like a real story, with a true beginning, middle and end.
 And make sure that you include everything that people need to act on the idea.

 If you are a beginner, the rule of thumb is always to start with something and keep learning the ropes as you go forward.

-Remember, after a story pin is published, you can make changes to the board selection and engagement settings.
+Remember, after an idea pin is published, you can make changes to the board selection and engagement settings.
 Or, if you so wish, you can delete it altogether.

 Before you dip your toes in the water, go ahead, refer to Pinterest’s guides to chalk out the right path for your marketing plans.

 PowerPoint is a great tool to create awesome videos of any size.
 The good thing is PowerPoint is already available with most companies and professionals, mainly for making presentations.